Career Exploration for Kids

 Other Ways to Learn About Occupations

-One of the best ways to learn about a career is to watch someone actually doing that job.
-Job shadowing presents the opportunity for your teen or pre-teen to get an up-close look at a career in which he or she is interested by following someone at work for a few hours or a few days.
+One of the best ways to learn about a career is to watch someone doing that job.
+Job shadowing presents the opportunity for your teen or pre-teen to get an up-close look at a career by following someone at work for a few hours or a few days.

 Career days present another way to learn about the ways people make a living.
 Schools often invite parents and others into the classroom each year to discuss their occupations.
 If your child's school doesn't hold such an event, talk to the faculty and administration to see if they can start one.
 Community organizations, such as the Girl Scouts also hold career days.